KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 The image below is from the microPython Shell, and here it tells us that our data have been published!
 ![2023-07-01](https://github.com/KristofferLarsson5/Temperature-and-Humitidy-System/assets/117590527/20ac4542-8675-4074-8dbb-9d78fdeeffcf)

 And here is an example in adafruit how it can looks when we decide to make a graph of it.
-The example I use is circa 10 minutes, but the limitation of the duration which you want to collect data is up to you as an user, you can let it run for as long as you have a power source for the microcontroller and connection to WiFi.
+The example I use is circa 10 minutes, but the limitation of the duration which you want to collect data is up to you as an user, you can let it run for as long as you have a power source for the microcontroller and connection to Wi-Fi.
 ![2023-07-01 (1)](https://github.com/KristofferLarsson5/Temperature-and-Humitidy-System/assets/117590527/2c7281f7-9d88-4cdb-993f-605c507e5b37)

 # 9. Finalizing the design